abbeybaer/intd2810/resources.md

 published: true
 ---

-This is a somewhat messy set of resources and links for PhD students compiled as part of CMPS 7010 Research Seminar at Tulane University
+This is a somewhat messy set of resources and links for students compiled as part of INTD 2810 The Digital Revolution, From Ada to AI at Tulane University.

 ## How-Tos and Technical Help!